awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-faqs.md

 ## How much local storage is available to each worker?<a name="worker-storage"></a>

-Each container for workers has 8 GB of storage available\.
+The container for workers is determined by the environment class you specify\.
+To learn more, see [Amazon MWAA environment class](environment-class.md)\.

 ## How do I enable the Log UI link?<a name="enable-log-ui"></a>